djwrisley/RLAC/_pages/scheduleS25.md

 [Top](https://daahnyuad.github.io/schedule/#unit-1-data-in-the-arts-and-humanities)

 **EXTRA CREDIT OPPORTUNITY: It's [Love Data week!](https://guides.nyu.edu/love-data)** This year's theme is "Whose Data is it, anyway?"
-To avail yourself of the extra credit, you should sign up for one of the events, attend and then write a post about what you learned.
+To avail yourself of the extra credit, you should sign up for one of the events at NYU New York (or this [lecture](https://www.eventbrite.com/e/virtual-talk-building-trusted-data-an-idea-for-a-community-driven-approach-tickets-1228953355569?aff=oddtdtcreator) by a professor from NYU Wagner), attend and then write a post about what you learned.
 Due Date: 20 Feb, 1-2 points on Assignment 1.
 Guidelines on writing extra credit posts can be found [here](https://daahnyuad.github.io/blog/guidelines-extra-credit/).
 {: .notice}